margaretmead/AQUASTAT-DATA/README.md

 ## Purpose
 The purpose of this repository is to serve as a public resource from which accurate and reproducible data regarding the agricultural development of countries can be used to inform potential policy-makers, environmental researchers, land developers, and more to inform their public health and policy decisions.

-The subsets contained in the [Process Notebook](https://github.com/margaretmead/AQUASTAT-DATA/blob/main/Process%20Notebook.ipynb) can be used to analyze the relationship between a country's GDP per Capita and the average percentage of its population that has access to drinking water.
-Data regarding these agricultural and economic indicators is integral in research regarding ways to increase sustainability, increase agricultural output, and promote long-term public health.

 ## Potential Uses of this Data
 * Identifying economic trends in various nations over time
 * Identifying trends in agricultural output over time